 - Seek help from a not-for-profit credit counselling agency - Consider help from a not-for-profit credit counselling agency, which provides guidance on budgeting and money management and, if necessary, intervention on repaying debts through structured debt management plans.

-Pay down debt and increase your cash flow - Tips on how to do from the Financial Consumer Agency of Canada.
+Making a plan to be debt free - Tips from the Financial Consumer Agency of Canada.